 Admission costs: £12.95 for adults, £10.95 for children over 4, free for children under 4, and £41.95 for a family ticket.

-Where to stay: The Saddler’s Shop is a two-bedroom cottage that’s located in a pretty village near York.
+Where to stay: Orchard Villa is a three-bedroom cottage that’s located in a pretty village near York.

 Mother Shipton’s Cave